menu Home About Me Home Freebies My Store

 • Labs keep the student excited and interested in science.

-• If the student views your class as "fun", they are more likely to tolerate and perform well in the parts of the class that are less fun.....think lecture days.
+• If the student views your class as "fun", they are more likely to perform well in the parts of the class that are less fun.....think lecture days.

 • Working with living organisms is a fundamental part of a biology class and should be included at every opportunity.